FedNLP: Benchmarking Federated Learning Methods for Natural Language Processing Tasks: Abstract

 \section{Abstract}

 Increasing concerns and regulations about data privacy and sparsity necessitate the study of privacy-preserving, decentralized learning methods for natural language processing (NLP) tasks.
 Federated learning (FL) provides promising approaches for a large number of clients (e.g., personal devices or organizations) to collaboratively learn a shared global model to benefit all clients while allowing users to keep their data locally.
 Despite interest in studying FL methods for NLP tasks, a systematic comparison and analysis is lacking in the literature.
-Herein, we present the FedNLP, a benchmarking framework for evaluating federated learning methods on four different task formulations: text classification, sequence tagging, question answering, and seq2seq.
-We propose a universal interface between Transformer-based language models (e.g., BERT, BART) and FL methods (e.g., FedAvg, FedOPT, etc.) under various non-IID partitioning strategies.
-Our extensive experiments with FedNLP provide empirical comparisons between FL methods and helps us better understand the inherent challenges of this direction.
-The comprehensive analysis points to intriguing and exciting future research aimed at developing FL methods for NLP tasks. \footnote{ \textbf{\texttt{{https://github.com/FedML-AI/FedNLP}}}. }
+Herein, we present the FedNLP\footnote{\url{https://github.com/FedML-AI/FedNLP}}, a benchmarking framework for evaluating federated learning methods on four common formulations of NLP tasks: text classification, sequence tagging, question answering, and seq2seq generation.
+We propose a universal interface between Transformer-based language models (e.g., BERT, BART) and FL methods under various non-IID partitioning strategies.
+Our extensive experiments with FedNLP provide empirical comparisons between FL methods and help us better understand the inherent challenges of this direction.
+The comprehensive analysis points to intriguing and exciting future research aimed at developing FL methods for NLP tasks.